BeckDiao/WillDispatcher/README.md

 # WillDispatcher
 A service used to automatically dispatch prewritten will to those people you love in case of death due to accident.

+## Work progress
+### Done
+* All Lambda functionality is done; Code is added to this package(hardcoded some test-use resources)
+* Test is done with manually-created resource

+### In progress
+* Use aws-cdk to create and set up the whole infrastructure, including CodeBuild and CodePipeline.

+### TODO
+* More testing before launching

 ## High-level Idea:

 ### Sign Up/New User Setup